For many investors, a great way to monitor stock market news, companies, and share prices are through a platform like Google Finance.

 This is a reason many started looking for Google Finance Portfolio alternatives and replacements.

-Below are nine platforms and services that might be better options for you if you are looking for more features and reporting of your investments.
+Regardless of the number of shares and stocks you own, check out the nine platforms below.
+There are better options for you if you are looking for more features and reporting of your investments.

 What Is Google Finance?

-Google Finance is an app and dashboard that offers stocks and bond quotes, current news and financial data to help you invest your money.
+Google Finance is an app and dashboard that allows users to search by ticker symbol or company name.
+It offers stocks and bond quotes, current news, and financial data to help you invest your money.
 If you’re someone who likes doing their research, Google Finance is a great place to get all your information in one place in a customizable format.

 And although this is a post about the alternatives to Google Finance, it can still be a good choice if you only need the basics and want something simple.